Rock Hill – Workers’ Compensation

 Why Hire a Workers’ Compensation Lawyer?

 When you have been injured on the job, your claim for workers’ compensation benefits is far from automatic.
-Both your employer and the insurance company may have a financial interest in you not being paid.
+Both your employer and the insurance company may have a financial interest in your not being paid.

 Denial rates for workers’ compensation claims have been increasing recently.
 Some estimates place the number of claims denied as high as 25%.
 The rate can be even higher for some injuries that may be deemed to be more subjective.